gonuco/aion.erc.contract/audit/code-review-trs/Savings.md

 	 * periods and t0special have been set properly before starting
 	 * the withdrawal process.
 	 */
+	// BK Ok
 	modifier initialized() { require(inited); _; }

 	/**
 	 * Nullify functionality is intended to disable the contract.
 	 */
+	// BK NOTE - This function will disable all withdrawals and cannot be undone
-	function nullify() onlyOwner {
+	// BK Ok - Only owner can execute function nullify() onlyOwner {
+	    // BK Ok
 		nullified = true;
 	}